ibm-cloud-architecture/refarch-reefer-ml/docker/README.md

 ## Running the solution locally

-* Start the kafka and zookeeper
+* Start the kafka and zookeeper docker containers

 Under the docker folder